thomasteplick/mlpbackprop/README.md

 difference between the desired and its output and back propagates the errors to the input layer.
 The hidden and input layer weights are assigned “credit” for the errors by using the chain rule of differential calculus.
 Each neuron consists of a linear combiner and an activation function.
 This program uses the hyperbolic tangent function to serve as the activation function.
-This function is differentiable and limits its output to be between -1 and 1.  <b>The purpose of this program is to classify an x-y coordinate to a class (a number)</b>.
+This function is non-linear and differentiable and limits its output to be between -1 and 1.  <b>The purpose of this program is to classify an x-y coordinate to a class (a number)</b>.
 The boundary of each class can be in the shape of a square or a circle.
 The user selects the MLP training parameters:
 <li>Hidden Layers</li>